jbkinney/mavenn/README.md

-Sort-Seq Tools
+MPAthic
 ========

-*Quantitative modeling of sequence-function relationships using data from massively parallel assays*
+*Quantitative modeling of sequence-function relationships for massively parallel assays*

 Written by William T. Ireland and Justin B. Kinney
 Current version: 0.01.01

 Citation:
-Ireland WT, Kinney JB (2016) *Sort-Seq Tools: modeling sequence-function relationships from massively parallel assays.* [bioRxiv doi: http://dx.doi.org/10.1101/054676][preprint]
+Ireland WT, Kinney JB (2016) *MPAthic: quantitative modeling of sequence-function relationships for massively parallel assays.*

 Please address questions or problems regarding this software to Justin B. Kinney at jkinney@cshl.edu.

 ## Overview

-Sort-Seq Tools is a software package for analyzing data from a variety massively parallel assays, including Sort-Seq assays, Massively Parallel Reporter assays, and Deep Mutational Scanning assays.
-Sort-Seq Tools provides a set of command line routines, which are listed in the [documentation][documentation].
+MPAthic is a software package for analyzing data from a variety massively parallel assays, including Sort-Seq assays, Massively Parallel Reporter assays, and Deep Mutational Scanning assays.
+MPAthic provides a set of command line routines, which are listed in the [documentation][documentation].
 Details can be found in the [accompanying preprint][preprint].

 ## Requriements

-Sort-Seq Tools is written in Python 2.9.7.
+MPAthic is written in Python 2.9.7.
 It has been verified to work on Linux and Mac OS X. Installation currently requires a number of other Python packages:
 * biopython>=1.6
 * pymc>=2.3.4
 * scikit-learn>=0.15.2, <= 0.16.1